 - Clamps (always helpful to have in any project like this!)

 - Rockler Clamp-Its or plain corner clamps

 - Full-extension undermount soft-close drawer slides (we used the ones linked here, but any brand will work, the process may just look slightly different, depending on what you purchase).

 Start off by measuring your cabinet and determining how large you want your pull-out drawers to be.
 We wanted to do two drawers in ours, because our cabinets are super wide and it feels much more organized to separate things out a bit.

-Our drawers are 4″ tall (tall enough to hold everything in place, but not so tall that we can’t see things), 21″ deep, and about 16″ wide (they’re two different sizes because of that measuring mistake).
+Our drawers are 4″ tall (tall enough to hold everything in place, but not so tall that we can’t see things), 21″ deep, and 16″ wide.

 Grab your 1/2″ plywood and cut the four drawer sides.
 Start off with strips of plywood that are your drawer height (in our case, 4″) – we used our circular saw to rip them down to the right size – a table saw would work too.